square-computersetup/square-computersetup.github.io/_pages/win.md

 Before continuing you will need to have been provisioned a Microsoft account by IT.
 If you haven't got the details for this please reach out to us on slack at #itsupport or reply to the IT setup email you were sent if it's your first day.

-Next you will see a __Welcome to Square, Inc.__ screen.
+Next you will see a __Welcome to Block, Inc.__ screen.

 {% include figure url="/assets/images/win-welcome.png" image_path="/assets/images/win-welcome.png" %}

-Here you will need to put in your Square email address.
+Here you will need to put in your Block email address.

 If you have never signed in to your Microsoft account you will need to enter your temporary password provided by Square IT.